Appearance

 Reports: Maps, Inventories, and Risk Assessments

 Skip hours of manual report assembly.
-Lidarvisor generates professional, client-ready documents directly from your processed data — topographic maps in DXF, tree-by-tree forest inventories with carbon estimates, and vegetation risk reports for utility compliance.
+Lidarvisor generates professional, client-ready documents directly from your processed data — a survey-wide project report carrying your own branding, topographic maps as DXF or printable PDF, tree-by-tree forest inventories with carbon estimates, and vegetation risk reports for utility compliance.

 What It Is